 F-1 and J-1 students are automatically enrolled in and billed for the NYU-sponsored student health insurance comprehensive plan upon registration each semester.
 F-1 and J-1 students may elect to instead take the basic coverage, which provides more limited coverage.

-The waiver application and information about the insurance plan and NYU requirements are available here.
-You may email firstname.lastname@example.org or call the NYU Student Health Insurance Services Office at (212) 443-1020.
+Review information about the insurance plan and how to waive your insurance for all the details.
+You may also email email@example.com, or call the NYU Student Health Insurance Services Office at (212) 443-1020.

-Watch these five videos (listed below) for further clarification on topics such as insurance, accessing medical care, accessing mental health care, how to prepare for healthcare in another country, and more.
+Healthcare in the US is confusing.
+Watch these five videos for further clarification on topics such as insurance, accessing medical care, accessing mental health care, how to prepare for healthcare in another country, and more.